codespearhead/whatsmeow-quickstart/README.md

 > Fair use is a use permitted by copyright statute that might otherwise be infringing.
 > Non-profit, educational or personal use tips the balance in favor of fair use.

-> **Warning**: Do not log out immediately after logging in, otherwise various panics will be raised because the [program as a whole will probably not be ready by then](https://github.com/tulir/whatsmeow/issues/295).
-If you want to log out, wait a few seconds and only then press CRTL+C.
+> **Warning**: Warning: Do not log out immediately after logging in (scanning the QRCode), otherwise various panic messages will be raised because WhatsMeow will [unlikely be done with the logging in process by then](https://github.com/tulir/whatsmeow/issues/295).
+If you want to log out, wait a few seconds and only then press CTRL+C.